-The fitness trackers track your activity, collect the data and then send this data to your smartphone.
+The activity monitors track your activity, collect the data and then send this data to your smartphone.
 That is why it is important to make sure that the fitness tracker, you are going to buy, is compatible with your phone or not.
 Most of the trackers work fine with iOS and Android OS but many of them do not work with the Windows Phone.

-Similarly, some fitness trackers transmit data automatically to the phone once paired whereas some require pairing again and again.
+Similarly, some activity trackers transmit data automatically to the phone once paired whereas some require pairing again and again.
 You should choose the tracker with these things in your mind as well.

 5) Companion App is Feature Rich or Not

 The most important part of the data has been collected is to analyze and present it.
-This job is done by the companion apps for fitness trackers which are installed on your Smartphone.
+This job is done by the companion apps for activity monitors that are installed on your Smartphone.
 You should take care of several things before choosing the brand from the app perspective.
-The companion app should display details clearly, should be simple in design and should allow you to sync with other third party apps like MyFitnessPal.
+The companion app should display details clearly, should be simple in design, and should allow you to sync with other third-party apps like MyFitnessPal.
 Similarly, the sharing feature of the apps is also very important to share, compare and compete with your friends and family.
 This plays a vital role in motivating you.